 - I expect all of my capabilities to return and even excel beyond what they used to be in light of the new and better lifestyle I’ve adapted!

 - Cognitive Testing: Increase in her Neurocognition Index of 13%, which is a standardized overall measurement of cognitive performance.
-Executive function (reasoning) scores were improved by 35%.
-Increases in various aspects of memory, attention, processing speed and more were as high as 13%.
+Executive function (reasoning) scores were improving by 35%.
+Increases in various aspects of memory, attention, processing speed, and more were as high as 13%.

 - Interactive Metronome: 43% improvement in task average with motor timing and 15% improvement in hyper-anticipatory timing tendency with motor tasks (i.e. responding prior to a pre-set reference tone).

-- Computerized Assessment of Postural Stability (CAPS): 8.2% improvement in balance on an unstable surface with eyes closed; which brought her from a moderate to mild reduction in balance compared to her age and gender matched peers.
+- Computerized Assessment of Postural Stability (CAPS): 8.2% improvement in balance on an unstable surface with eyes closed; which brought her from a moderate to a mild reduction in balance compared to her age and gender-matched peers.